 Sightseeing and BBQ Combination

 Going sightseeing up Whistler and Blackcomb Mountains is a pretty common activity to do in Whistler.
 Our suggestion is to combine this experience with the Mountain Top BBQ series.
 The BBQ is held every Friday, Saturday and Sunday evenings at the Roundhouse Lodge on Whistler Mountain.
-There are 2 seating’s per night one at 5pm and 6:30pm.
+There are 2 seating’s per night one at 5 PM and 6:30 PM.
 Friday evening is the slow roasted pork on a rotisserie over hot coals, Saturday is slow Roasted Prime Rib dinner and Sunday is the West Coast seafood delight.
-Nothings better than a delicious BBQ dinner at 6,000ft.
+Nothing's better than a delicious BBQ dinner at 6,000 feet.

 Whether it be sitting on a patio with a cold drink in your hand, relaxing at the Scandinave spa or lounging around the pool.
 Do something for yourself!
 Relax, unwind and enjoy your time in Whistler.